-These accounts are federally insured up to $250,000, and offer a safe place to put your money while earning interest — yielding as much as 2 percent annually in some cases.
+These accounts are federally insured up to $250,000, and offer a safe place to put your money while earning interest.

 You can often open an account with little money, and they also provide you with the ability to quickly withdraw funds.

 Because of their safety, reliability and liquidity, savings accounts are good places to keep money for a later date, separate from everyday spending cash.
 That includes money you might need for emergency expenses, upcoming goals or major costs.

 For example, let’s say you want to save up for a vacation and you need $1,200.
 You could open a savings account and contribute $100 per month to meet your goal within a year.
 Plus, you would earn a little interest on your balance.

 Alternatively, let’s say the air conditioning unit in your home breaks in the middle of the summer.
 If you kept your emergency fund in a savings account, you could quickly withdraw some of that money and get it fixed.